 Obtain prior authorization to enter training

-This card is essential for any intervention in the field.
-Its absence constitutes the illegal exercise of a regulated activity.
+Possession of this card is essential for any fieldwork.
+Failure to possess it constitutes illegal practice of a regulated activity.

-Anyone wishing to run a private research firm - whether in their own name (sole proprietorship) or as part of a company (EURL, SASU, etc.) - must obtain a management license.
+Anyone wishing to run a private investigation agency—whether as a sole proprietor (sole proprietorship) or as a company (EURL, SASU, etc.)—must obtain a manager's license.

 Is personal and valid for 5 years

-Is distinct from the professional card, although a salaried manager may hold both.
+Is distinct from the professional card, although a salaried executive may hold both.

-Even if the manager does not carry out the Investigations himself, he is still responsible for the company's compliance, and must therefore meet the same standards of good repute.
+Even if the manager does not conduct the Investigations himself, he remains responsible for the company's compliance and must therefore meet the same integrity requirements.

-In addition to personal approval, all companies (firms, companies or secondary establishments) must obtain an administrative authorization to operate.
-This is linked to the legal structure and its location.
+In addition to personal approval, all businesses (firms, companies, or secondary establishments) must obtain administrative authorization to operate.
+This authorization is linked to the legal structure and location of the business.

-Enable the CNAPS to carry out checks at practice sites
+Allow the CNAPS to carry out inspections at places of practice

 |---|---|---|---|

 *The AGD is sufficient if the manager does not personally carry out Investigations.
-However, if he or she works in the field, he or she must also hold a professional card.
+However, if he or she is involved in the field, he or she must also hold a professional license.

-In theory, the CNAPS has two months in which to examine each complete application, but this period may be extended depending on the time of year or the workload of regional commissions.
-Each authorization (CAR, AGD, AUT) is valid for 5 years and must be renewed on time, with supporting documentation.
+In theory, the CNAPS has two months to review each complete application, but this period may be extended depending on the time of year or the workload of the regional commissions.
+Each authorization (CAR, AGD, AUT) is valid for five years and must be renewed on time, with supporting documentation.

 Penalties for non-compliance

-Compliance with these procedures is a sine qua non for ensuring the legality of our activities, the admissibility of our reports, and the confidence of our customers and the courts.
+Compliance with these procedures is a prerequisite for ensuring the legality of the activity, the admissibility of reports, and the trust of both clients and courts.

-The private detective has no police powers.
-He operates within a strictly private and legal framework, serving the legitimate interests of his clients.
+Private investigators have no police powers.
+They operate within a strictly private and legal framework, serving the legitimate interests of their clients.

 - The Internal Security Code, in particular Book VI

-- Professional secrecy, during and after the execution of an assignment
+- Professional secrecy, during and after the performance of an assignment

-- Keep a register of assignments and contracts
+- Keep a record of assignments and contracts

 - Provide an objective, dated report that can be used in court

-- Refrain from any illegal means (phone tapping, intrusion, hacking)
+- Refrain from using any illegal means (wiretapping, intrusion, hacking).

-The CNAPS carries out regular checks and can impose administrative sanctions (warning, suspension, withdrawal of authorization).
+The CNAPS carries out regular checks and may impose administrative sanctions (warnings, suspensions, withdrawal of authorization).

 4. Continuing education: MAC ARP

-Every 5 years, detectives must take a Skills Update Module (MAC ARP) to renew their professional card.
-This module enables you to :
+Every five years, detectives must complete a Skills Update Module (MAC ARP) to renew their professional license.
+This module allows them to:

 - Update your legal and professional knowledge

-- Monitor changes in practices and ethical obligations
+- Monitoring developments in ethical practices and obligations

-- Maintain a consistent level of competence in the eyes of customers and the courts
+- Maintain a consistent level of competence in the eyes of clients and courts

-In the absence of a MAC ARP, CNAPS may refuse to renew the card.
+In the absence of a MAC ARP, the CNAPS may refuse to renew the card.

 5. Legal status: choosing the right structure

-Depending on their professional project, detectives can opt for several legal forms:
+Depending on their professional plans, detectives can choose from several legal structures:

-- Sole proprietorship (EI ): more flexible, without capital
+- Sole proprietorship (EI): more flexible, no capital required

 - EURL / SASU: credible, secure for development, ideal for hiring